luisbsl/ihero-server/README.md

 ### iHero - GraphQL Server

-It's was created from <a href="https://github.com/entria/graphql-dataloader-boilerplate">graphql-dataloader-boilerplate</a> as Starter Project
+It was created from <a href="https://github.com/entria/graphql-dataloader-boilerplate">graphql-dataloader-boilerplate</a> as Starter Project

 Wrapping Marvel Rest API at https://developer.marvel.com